mustafa-zidan/simscale/OVERVIEW.md

  `Cache`

  ### File Reader
-Reading File leveraging channel to be able to process raw log lines done concurrently
+Reading File leveraging goroutines and channel to be able to process raw log lines concurrently

 In the Parser File Reading is done as following: